Marr11317/vscode-cspell-tech-config/README.md

 Wish to add or correct words?
 Simply add them in [update.mjs](./update.mjs) and run the `update` script. `pnpm run update`.

 Wish to fix the extension?
 The source code is in [extension/src](./extension/src/).

+## Credits

+This extension is a fork of [antfu's vscode-file-nesting](https://github.com/antfu/vscode-file-nesting-config) extension.